 Sound was also a “defining element” for Gabellini, who wished to construct an acoustical cocoon that allows for concentration and comfort.
 Using airport-quality exterior glass, the window-wall façade removes outside noise.
 Wood-paneled areas between each residence’s public and private areas will contribute to each space’s acoustical qualities, as will the custom Dinesen oak flooring planks.
 Accentuating this seamless setting will be full-height doors and floating walls.

 Nature is celebrated throughout.
 From the water wall in the vestibule to reflecting pools in the penthouse, water will add a sense of animation and contemplation.
 The sprawling downtown views will round out the space, bringing the outside in and the inside out.
+One of the building’s most distinctive features will be a 55-foot-high and 99-foot-wide living green wall that hugs the fourth and fifth floor terraces.
 Of the resulting residences, Gabellini says, “I look as this as a composition of complementary opposites.
 Ando’s primary elements—light and water—have been layered with two additional elements: air and sound.
 These environmental spatial attributes—light, air, sound, and water—are creating the frame for these portraits that are individual living spaces.”

 The word ‘luxury’ is so amorphous and anonymous.
 For us, this idea of luxury is how you think about fitting out a space with proportion, with a sense of materiality.